phantasma-io/SuperBot/README.md

 }
 ```

-Here we have a trigger on _Group_ "group name" with 2 _Sub-groups_, the default one and _Sub-group_ "sub". _Sub-group_ "sub" consists of 2 triggers.
+Here we have a trigger on _Group_ "trigger group name" with 2 _Sub-groups_, the default one and _Sub-group_ "sub". _Sub-group_ "sub" consists of 2 triggers.

 **A _TriggerGroup_ is triggered when at least one _Trigger_ of each _TriggerSubgroup_ is triggered.**